 Compliance to data quality principles, meaning that personal data can be processed for a specified, explicit and legitimate purpose.
 The data processed must be adequate, relevant and not excessive in relation to the purpose for which they are collected and further processed.
 They also must be accurate, kept up to date in a form that permits for the identification of the data subjects for no longer than necessary for the purpose for which the data were collected and further processed.

-In the capacity of controller, EGI must be informed in advance of any sub-processor that the contractor and its subcontractors wishes to use for the provision of its services and whether the sub-processing would be carried out within or outside the EEA.
+In the capacity of controller, EGI must be informed, and agree, in advance of any sub-processor that the contractor and its subcontractors wishes to use for the provision of its services and whether the sub-processing would be carried out within or outside the EEA.
 The sub-processor must commit to respect the same level of data protection, including security measures, as defined in the contract between the controller and the Cloud Service Provider.
 The contractor remains fully liable to the controller for the performance of the sub-processor’s obligations under a sub-processing agreement.

 EGI shall be allowed to carry out audits or let these be carried out by a third party to ascertain that the operator has the necessary technical and organisational measures in place, has the necessary competences and the efficiency of the control measures including vulnerability and penetration testing based on a commonly agreed audit plan.

 The operator shall at any time be able to promptly provide EGI with a comprehensive list of measures on back-ups as well as lists of logs and audit trails on the cloud system operations and management which the EU Agency in its capacity of Controller, should be empowered to monitor and audit without any restrictions.

+In the case of SaaS solution, the contractor shall be ISO/IEC 27001:2013 certified or, at least, have a clear and sound Information Security system in place.

 The remainder of the document presents the envisaged technical architecture of the marketplace.